Skip to Content

 Acknowledgment

-• After a successful batch write to ClickHouse, the last message in the batch is acknowledged
+• After a successful batch write to ClickHouse, each message in the batch is acknowledged individually using the explicit acknowledgment policy.

 Failure Handling